marckean/marcseparation/_docs/alex_parenting.md

 If my understanding of the situation is correct from what Charlie has told me, then I am really concerned at Charlie’s wellbeing and development.
 Your comments would be appreciated and hopefully you can ease my mind.

-The comment from my son Charlie below, he is constantly at the park, because it's
+The comment from my son Charlie below, he is constantly at the park, because it's [it's super hard being a single parent](/marcseparation/my_initial_comments/#single-parent), and this is one of the only ways that Alex can manage.
+Sometimes no parents/adults are there to supervise and what's more, it there is a parent, it's not biological mother or father.

 ![](../blobs/apexparenting/report_charlie_park.jpg)